-The government is meeting the initial purchase and installation costs of this on-board camera roll-out.
+The government has met the initial purchase and installation costs of this on-board camera roll-out.
 Maintenance and support costs will be covered for at least a year as this is a bedding-in period that will allow us to refine systems and processes.

 Electronic Navigation Limited (ENL) was contracted in August 2019 to provide the electronic monitoring technology solutions for this roll-out.
 Its partners are Marine Instruments Ltd (for equipment) and Archipelago Marine Research (for capture and review software).
 Archipelago has over 30 years’ experience in on-board camera technologies, and have been part of on-board camera solutions in Australia, Canada, England, and Alaska.

 On-board cameras are positioned to record fishing activity and give us the best chance of verifying if there are any Māui dolphin captures.
-All footage will be captured electronically and automatically encrypted so that nobody can access the footage without the decryption ‘key’ that is held and controlled by MPI.
+All footage is captured electronically and automatically encrypted so that nobody can access the footage without the decryption ‘key’ that is held and controlled by MPI.